lkopacz/a11y-with-lindsey/src/pages/negative-impact-inaccessible-forms/index.md

 The biggest issue on both Trump and Clinton’s sites were inaccessible forms.
 I did an evaluation of the forms of the candidates’ donation sites and if I remember correctly (it was almost 2 years ago), both had issues with all forms having missing form labels.
 While I don’t know what the development cycle is for candidate sites, I would assume the strategy is something like “get the site online as quickly as possible so we can start receiving donations.”

 One of the most common accessibility issues I’ve seen is fields missing labels.
-The great news is it’s one of the simplest accessibility issues to fixes.
+The great news is it’s one of the simplest accessibility issues to fix.

 ##The Empathetic Side of Forms